lanes100/ynotv/README.md

 ## Features

-- Supports M3U, Xtream Codes, and Stalker portals with multiple EPG support
+- **M3U, Xtream Codes & Stalker Support** — multiple EPG sources supported
-- Grid style EPG with preview window
+- **Grid-style EPG** — with an integrated preview window
-- Catchup channel support with a Cache Time Shift for instant replays
+- **Catchup & Cache Time Shift** — instant replays on supported channels
-- Automatic stream fallback when it detects a stalled/dead stream
+- **Automatic Stream Fallback** — detects and switches away from stalled or dead streams
-- VOD support with rich metadata powered by TMDB and RPDB, with saved progress
+- **Sports Tab** — real-time scores and detailed game stats with instant search to find channel
-- Subsource subtitle integration for VODs
+- **VOD Support** — rich metadata via TMDB and RPDB with saved progress
-- Set Backup DNS/URLs to automatically swap when current one fails
+- **Subtitle Integration** — Subsource support for VODs
-- Favorites and Custom groups from any source
+- **Backup DNS/URLs** — automatically swaps when the current source fails
-- Rename/Hide/Sort Categories/Channels easily in any way you want
+- **Favorites & Custom Groups** — pull from any source
-- Built in EPG Editor to change tvgid/logo or automatch to a different one
+- **Channel Management** — rename, hide, and sort categories and channels freely
-- Embedded MPV for playback, with option to set custom parameters
+- **EPG Editor** — change tvg-id, logos, or auto-match to a different entry
-- Multiview with resizable PiP and can support up to four simultaneous streams in a 2x2 grid.
+- **Embedded MPV Playback** — with support for custom parameters
-- Instant Channel and EPG search with advanced options
+- **Multiview** — resizable PiP, also supporting up to four simultaneous streams in a 2x2 grid
-- Watchlist and Reminder with an autoswap when a program goes live
+- **Channel & EPG Search** — instant results with advanced filtering options
-- Built in DVR to record any streams
+- **Watchlist & Reminders** — auto-swaps to a channel when a program goes live
-- Dedicated Sports tab with real-time scores and detailed game stats
+- **Built-in DVR** — record any stream or schedule for later
-- TV Calendar powered by TVMaze to auto-set reminders for upcoming shows
+- **TV Calendar** — powered by TVMaze for auto-setting reminders on upcoming shows
-- Reprogrammable hotkeys for fast interaction
+- **Reprogrammable Hotkeys** — fast navigation
-- 40+ built-in themes for any style you may prefer
+- **40+ Built-in Themes** — something for every preference

 ---